autumn8/stackz/README.md

 ## Features

 - Feature 1: Loads and displays list of stack overflow users with profile name, reputation & image.
 - Feature 2: Has responsive flex layout (no framework used).
+S

 ## Installation